 - Meanwhile, break eggs in batches into a large nonstick skillet coated with cooking spray.
 Cover and cook over low heat for 5-7 minutes or until eggs are set.
 Sprinkle with cheese.

-- To serve, spread beans over tostada shells; top with eggs, salsa verde and sour cream.
+- To serve, spread beans over tostada shells; top with eggs, tomatillo sauce and sour cream.
 Garnish with tomato, avocado and cilantro if desired.
 Yield: 8 servings.

 Originally published as Huevos Rancheros with Tomatillo Sauce in Taste of Home Recipes Across America 2013, p313